 26. Golden Dox

-Parent Breeds: Dachshund x Golden Retriever
+Parents: Dachshund x Golden Retriever mix

 This hybrid will be plenty spirited, so exercise and play will be needed on the regular.
 The Dachshund side will especially appreciate any games resembling hunting and the chance to put their instincts to use.
+That said, small kids need to be careful.

 RECOMMENDED: 40 Dashing Dachshund Mixes